- Licenced Business Rescue Experts

-Whilst it is understandable to be worried about the reaction of creditors when proposing a CVA (particularly if they are not to be repaid in full), generally their support will ensure that a better return to them is generated, than if the CVA is not approved and the company is forced into Liquidation.
+Whilst it is understandable to be worried about the reaction of creditors when proposing a CVA (particularly if they are not to be repaid in full) generally, their support will ensure that a better return to them is generated than if the CVA is not approved and the company is forced into Liquidation.
 As a result, providing the proposal is fit, fair, feasible and it is demonstrated that this is the maximum the company can afford, many suppliers will seek to support your company through the CVA.

-A CVA requires the support of 75% of its creditors by value, in order to be approved.
-In addition to the preparation and circulation of the CVA proposal, at The Insolvency Experts we seek to liaise directly with your company’s creditors, to address any concerns they may have, but to also reiterate the benefits and increased return to them via a CVA.
+A CVA requires the support of 75% of its creditors by value in order to be approved.
+In addition to the preparation and circulation of the CVA proposal, at The Insolvency Experts, we seek to liaise directly with your company’s creditors, to address any concerns they may have, but to also reiterate the benefits and increased return to them via a CVA.

 Providing the requisite majority of creditors approve the CVA, it becomes a legally binding agreement for all creditors, irrespective of those who may have voted against it.
-As long as the terms of the CVA are fulfilled, together with meeting any future obligations on time, once the CVA has been concluded, any shortfall in respect of CVA creditors is written off, and the company exits CVA and continues as before.
+As long as the terms of the CVA are fulfilled, together with meeting any future obligations on time, once the CVA has been concluded, any shortfall in respect of CVA creditors is written off and the company exits CVA and continues as before.

-Call our friendly experts on 0300 303 8284
+Call our friendly experts on 03003 038284

 By quickly taking back control, we can help you solve the problems that your business has.